idea manufacturer, general director of the dream factory

 There where the rivers, the mountains, valleys, cities, everything, really everything was as it should be.
 With one exception.
 There where no borders.
 Many years, many decades, they fooled us.
 Because there simply where no borders.
 No borders, I swear it.
 I have seen it with my own eyes.
 I really did.

-The fall of the Iron Curtain and the efforts to expand the European Union made freedom of movement within Europe easier.
+The fall of the Iron Curtain and the efforts to expand the European Union have facilitated freedom of movement within Europe.

-Controls at the external borders are stricter, more coordinated than ever: Fortress Europe has been created.
+Checks at the external borders are stricter and more coordinated than ever: Fortress Europe has been created.

-At least a partial fortress, because a new border runs through Europe.
-I had a lot to do outside
+At least a partial fortress, as a new border now cuts through Europe.

-The gate is locked: with keys, chains, padlocks, barriers,... it seems hopeless to overcome it even though it is in the open field....
+The gate is locked: with keys, chains, padlocks, and bars.
+Overcoming it seems hopeless, even though it stands in an open field.

-they shut me out of the world without me noticing anything"
+they shut me out from the world without me noticing.”

-Other artists, refugee aid and human rights organizations, Caritas and other NGOs are invited to collaborate on or support the project.
+To collaborate on or support this project, other artists, refugee aid organizations, human rights groups, Caritas, and other NGOs are invited to participate.

-On the day of the event, the 'Border Dance' that I choreographed will be premiered, and music and readings will take place in this context.
+On the day of the event, the “Border Dance” choreographed by me will be premiered, accompanied by music and readings.